The Best Things To Do In Buenos Aires Argentina

 The view of the Obelisk of Buenos Aires from Escalinatas-Diagonal Norte

-The view of the Obelisk from Escalinatas-Diagonal Norte
+The view of the Obelisk from Escalinatas-Diagonal Norte.
+Photo by Map And Camera

 Don Quijote monument pointing to the Ministry building with Eva Peron on the facade on Avenida 9 de Julio in Buenos Aires